rossprogram/rossprogram.github.io/index.md

 ## To Apply

 The Ross Program application will be posted in January, and students may submit their applications any time before April 1.
-In March, tThe Admissions Committee will start the process of rolling admissions.
+In March, The Admissions Committee will start the process of rolling admissions.
 The final application deadline is April 1. <br>
-&nbsp; HOWEVER: Spaces may fill up quickly so it’s best to apply well before that deadline.
+&nbsp; HOWEVER: Spaces fill up quickly so it’s best to apply well before that deadline.

 The Ross Program admits students of any race, color, and national or ethnic origin.